princyok/princyok.github.io/_posts/2020-04-04-implement-an-artificial-neuron-from-scratch.markdown

 1. Randomly initialize our parameters
 2. Run one iteration of training, which involves:
   *	Sample a batch from our dataset.
-  *	Then run forward pass (i.e. move the data forward through the neuron)
+  *	Then run forward pass (i.e. move the data forward through the neuron).
-  *	Then run backward pass to calculate our cost gradients
+  *	Then run backward pass to calculate our cost gradients.
   *	Then run gradient descent (which is technically part of backward pass), which uses the cost gradients to update the parameters.
 3. Repeat step 2 until we reach the specified number of iterations.